Aims of the Fund:

-- Encouraging the use of Irish in the community after a few difficult years due to the pandemic
+- Encouraging the use of Irish in the community

 - Encourage community groups inside and outside the Gaeltacht to organise community events again

 - Use Seachtain na Gaeilge le Energia 2023 as a focus to encourage groups to submit applications for events throughout the festival, with the application form open until 3rd March for events after the festival.